 In a bold move not even Starbucks has attempted, Target opened 11 stores in Chicago on the same day in March of 1993.
 The aggressive launch may have been intended to declare retail war on competitors Wal-Mart and Kmart: Chicago was the first time all three were going up against one another in a major market.

 Target was once responsible for doling out their own prescriptions, but no more.
-In June, the company announced that CVS Pharmacy would be buying their medication dispensaries for close to two billion dollars and the locations will be re-branded as CVS fixtures.
+In June 2015, the company announced that CVS Pharmacy would be buying their medication dispensaries for close to two billion dollars and the locations would be re-branded as CVS fixtures.
 Why sell?
 The company needed some cash after their Canadian expansion plans fell flat.

 In 1997, the company put up $1 million and pledged additional assistance to the National Park Service to repair a dilapidated Washington Monument.
 While companies often make expensive gestures, Target went one better and helped enlist Michael Graves to help brainstorm ideas to reinforce the structure during the restoration work.
 Graves later become the company’s first “name” designer to debut a line of branded products.